Gluten Free Gravy

 Close side view of Gluten Free Gravy with a wooden spoon scooping some out of the white pan.

 Bring on the sauce, and what are we having for dinner again?
 Just kidding a bit, but we’re pretty big on sauces around here, and it doesn’t seem like a meal unless there’s sauce involved.
-Maybe one of the most classic ‘sauces’ ever is gravy!
+Perhaps one of the most classic ‘sauces’ ever is gravy!
 And everyone needs a gluten-free gravy recipe, it’s a kitchen basic perfect for so many meals.

 Ingredients & Substitutions